 Just like adults, teenagers aren’t all the same.
 Sure, some of us spend a large chunk of time on our phones, and many of us procrastinate.
 But many of us are on our phones nurturing our relationships.
 Or maybe we’re educating ourselves about current issues.
 Maybe we’re researching colleges, checking our grades.
 We do more than just sit around, caring about only ourselves.
 We have passions, dreams, and goals we want to pursue; our age doesn’t affect our ability to care.

-Politics.
 I don’t know everything, but I research what I can.
 I am passionate about net neutrality, about DACA, about who my representatives are.
-My beliefs lead me to contact my congressmen and congresswoman when there’s something I want to change.
+My beliefs lead me to contact my congressional representatives when there’s something I want to change.
 To be honest, I think I do more than what a lot of adults are doing.
 I form my own opinions based on what I hear from my family, what I hear on the news, what I hear from my friends, and what I read online.
 I find it important to educate myself on current events, the world around me.

 Believe it or not, teenagers care.
 We may be young and naïve.
 We may not have all the experiences adults have.
 But we pay attention.
 And we care.